I designed this Musicians Reset Exercise to help you end the year (or today) in the most powerful way possible.

 STEP 4: Tear Out Of Your Notebook Or Print Out STEPS 1 & 3

-Hang them or tuck them where you can easily revisit them as often as possible till you have them memorized.
+Hang them or tuck them where you can easily revisit them whenever you need to remind yourself of the positive and good things you are capable of generating.

 STEP 5: Print Out STEP 2 And get RID of it!